saraiva132/yummy-text/README.md

 *Response* 200 Ok

 #### `Post /digest`

+Expects a HTTP multi-part request with text file to be uploaded in part with part name file

+The maximum file size is 10 MBs

+Example:

-Expects a multiPart request with part example: Part("file" -> "File is a text file.")
+Header("file" -> "File is a text file.")

 *Response* 200 Ok